Columbia County Court Records

 - Garnishment actions — Fees vary; amounts over $10,000 carry a total fee of $210.50, while amounts of $10,000 or less total $92.50.

-The complete fee structure, including surcharge breakdowns, is detailed in the circuit court fee tables.
+The full fee structure, including surcharge breakdowns, is in the circuit court fee tables.

 Searching Civil Case Records

-The WCCA portal allows users to search civil case information at no charge.
-Available search options include case number lookup, party name search, docketed civil judgment search, and lien search.
-Results display case details, party names, and disposition data.
+The WCCA portal lets you search civil case information at no charge.
+Options include case number lookup, party name search, docketed civil judgment search, and lien search.
+Results show case details, party names, and disposition data.

 Property and Land Records